Mesh Basics & Terminology

 Manifold vs non-manifold: A manifold surface has either one or two triangles neighbouring every edge in the mesh.
 A non-manifold surface can have three or more triangles on a single edge.
 Usually there are only a small number of non-manifold edges in a non-manifold mesh.
 See the section on Complexes for more details.

 Meshmixer allows you to assign a tag to any triangle in the mesh.
-These tags are represented by colours in the application.
-A set of triangles with the same colour (or tag) is called a Face Group.
+These tags are represented by colors in the application.
+A set of triangles with the same color (or tag) is called a Face Group.